Qveen Herby

-Amy Renee Heidemann Noonan (born April 29, 1986), known professionally as Qveen Herby, is an American rapper, singer, songwriter and entrepreneur.
+Amy Renee Heidemann Noonan (born April 29, 1986), better known professionally as Qveen Herby, is an American rapper, singer, songwriter, and entrepreneur.
 Born and raised in Seward, Nebraska, she first gained fame as part of the music duo Karmin, with which she released two studio albums.
 Following the duo's hiatus in 2017, she began the solo project, Qveen Herby, which incorporated R&B and hip hop influences.
 She released her first solo extended play, EP 1 on June 2, 2017.
-She released her debut album, A Woman on May 21, 2021.
+She released her debut album, A Woman, on May 21, 2021.

 After the release of EP 1 and EP 2, Herby began to release a series of extended plays.
 EP 3 and EP 4 were released in 2018; with EP 5, EP 6, and EP 7 being out in 2019.
 In 2020, Herby revealed that EP 8 and EP 9 was considered to be the last EPs from her extended play era.
-On Halloween 2021, Qveen Herby released a Halloween-themed EP called, Halloqveen.
+On Halloween 2021, Qveen Herby released a Halloween-themed EP called Halloqveen.
 The following April, she revealed another EP called Mad Qveen, and another named The Muse the following February.

 Career

-2010–2016: Rising as Karmin
+2010–2016: Karmin

 Heidemann began her musical career as a member of pop duo Karmin, with now-husband Nick Noonan, releasing cover songs on YouTube.
 The duo signed with Epic Records and released their debut EP, Hello, on May 7, 2012, to poor reviews from critics; despite this, the EP was a commercial success supplemented by two hit singles: "Brokenhearted" peaked at number 16 on Billboard Hot 100 charts, and peaked within the top ten of the charts in Australia, New Zealand, and the United Kingdom, while "Hello" peaked at number one on the Billboard Hot Dance Club Songs charts in the United States.

 The duo followed Hello up by their debut full-length studio album, Pulses (2014), which saw less commercial success, and was supplemented by the single "Acapella".
 "Acapella" reached the top ten in Australia and New Zealand.
 Following the conclusion of promotion for Pulses, Karmin left Epic Records and began releasing music independently.
 They released a slew of singles from 2014 to 2016 in anticipation of a second studio album.
 These included "Sugar", "Yesterday", "Along the Road", "Didn't Know You", and "Come with Me (Pure Imagination)".
 In 2016, Karmin released the Sugar EP in collaboration with Wild Culture.
 It features three remixes of "Sugar" and a remix of Riley Pearce's single "Brave".
 The duo released their second studio album, Leo Rising, on September 9, 2016.